Miami women hold on, beat Villanova for 1st trip to Elite 8

-The ninth-seeded Hurricanes (22-12) hung on down the stretch after Villanova made its push back behind the latest big-scoring effort from All-American Maddy Siegrist.

-When it was over, longtime coach Katie Meier turned and started jumping to hug her staff, while players and cheerleaders sprinted to midcourt to celebrate.
-Meier soon made her way to the sideline near a vocal set of Hurricanes fans and gave two thumbs-up amid the cheering, while Roberts stayed locked in a firm and emotional embrace with teammate Ja'Leah Williams.

 Miami had reached the Sweet 16 only once before, in 1992.
-Now the Hurricanes will play Sunday for the Greenville Region 2 title against the LSU-Utah winner for a trip to the Final Four.
+Now the Hurricanes will play Sunday for the Greenville Region 2 title against third-seeded LSU.

+The ninth-seeded Hurricanes (22-12) looked dominant in building a huge lead, wobbly in blowing it.
+But they hung on down the stretch after Villanova made its push back behind the latest big-scoring effort from Associated Press first-team All-American Maddy Siegrist.

 Siegrist, the nation's scoring leader, had 31 points, 13 rebounds and five steals for fourth-seeded Villanova (30-7).
 It marked her third 30-point outing in as many tournament games, pushing her to the No. 2 single-season scoring total in Division I history.

 Yet it wasn't enough down the stretch, with Siegrist coming up empty in a couple of key moments late.
-First came when she posted up Destiny Harden inside, but a quality look on a turnaround hit the backboard before coming off the rim with her team down just 67-65.
+The first came when she posted up Destiny Harden inside, but a quality look on a turnaround hit the backboard before coming off the rim with her team down just 67-65.

-Moments later, after a Miami free throw, Siegrist missed wildly from the other side of the lane as Villanova had a chance to extend the game.
-Instead, Miami secured the rebound, and Roberts hit the clinching free throws with 11.1 seconds left to make it a two-possession game.
+Moments later, after a Miami free throw, Siegrist missed from the other side of the lane as Villanova had a chance to extend the game.
+Instead, Miami secured the rebound, and Roberts hit clinching free throws with 11.1 seconds left for a two-possession lead.

 Consider it the latest entry in a wild NCAA novel for the Hurricanes.
 They first rallied from 17 down to beat Oklahoma State.
 Then Harden hit the late shot to win at 1-seed Indiana and get them back to the Sweet 16 for the first time in 31 years.